The first Boulle style box

 I am always looking for something small and complicated to make.
 I have made a few items over the last 5 years that have featured marquetry panels of one sort or another.
 See my Woman in Gold http://lumberjocks.com/projects/262434 Klimt on a box http://lumberjocks.com/projects/221162 and the interior of the doors on my Curiosity Cabinet http://lumberjocks.com/projects/239618 You can see from these examples that complexity is something that I get totally engrossed in – it keeps me stimulated and busy.

-What follows is my journey in making a set of Boulle style marquetry boxes, and the processes and techniques that I learnt, adapted and used.
+What follows is my journey in making a set of Boulle style marquetry boxes that include metals, and the processes and techniques that I learnt, adapted and used.
 What worked for me, may not work for you, and you may want to stick with tried and tested traditional methods, but I felt it worth sharing my journey.
-It may save the reader an awful lot of time in research!
+It may save the reader an awful lot of time in their own research!

 My starting point for the boxes, was to make myself a chevalet.
 I decided was the way to go rather than using a fret saw or scroll/jig saw that I had tried in the past The Chevalet Clubhouse on Lumberjocks – http://lumberjocks.com/topics/49202#reply-2388434 was invaluable for this, and I must say a really big thankyou to Paul Millar its founder.
 Always helpful and knowledgeable and with some inspirational work to back it up.
 Similarly blogs and post by both Patrick Edwards and Patrice lejueune are also well worth searching out.